williexu/pql/README.md

 retain a searchable query history, and view query results in your pager.
 See the `/help` command in PQL shell for usage instructions.

+Note that `pql shell` uses `less` as its pager.
+Since `less` supports reverse-scrolling, it must buffer all previously seen results in memory.
+This means traversing huge (multigigabyte) resultsets in `pql shell` be inadvisable, although such resultsets can be saved with 's' without issue.

+If you need to traverse a huge resultset with the pager (you probably don't), set the environment variable

+    PQL_PAGER=more

+This will allow you to browse, but not save, an arbitrary resultset with minimal memory overhead.

 ### Language features